 - Antiviral cytokines - the type I interferons (IFN-α and IFN-β)

 What are the cytokines/chemokines produced by activation of the NFκB (via TLR and NLR) that influence the ADAPTIVE immune response

-required along with the peptides displayed by MHC molecules to activate naïve CD4T
+- required along with the peptides displayed by MHC molecules to activate naïve CD4T

 What changes occur in a Langerhans cell activated through TLR 4 signaling?